 I remember the day I got my grandmother’s care package my freshman year of college.
 It was filled with homemade pizzelles (an Italian waffle cookie).
 I was the most popular girl on my hall that weekend.
 I felt so loved because she went to the trouble to make them, carefully wrap them so they wouldn’t break, and mail them several states away.

 There are moments of homesickness for every college student, no matter what they tell you.
 And stress—lots of stress—especially at exam time.
 There’s nothing like getting a care package.
 And online shopping makes it easier than ever to send a box of love to your college student.
-Here are some ideas of what to include to get you started:
+Here are some ideas of things to put in college care package:

 1. Comfort foods